 How often have you had a whim to take up ‘X’ activity, bought all the kit and hardly used it only for it to sit around in cupboards.
 With the digital age now there is no excuse not to put this stuff back into the secondhand market or to use this resource to grab yourself a bargain.
 Search on gumtree, eBay and Freegle for second hand gear where possible.
 If your trip is short and a one off then try forums like Yes Tribe and Adventure Queens to see if there is someone local to you that you can borrow gear from.

 Tip#4 Cut Single Use Plastic Out Of Your Wash Kit

 This is becoming easier and easier as more products come onto the market.
-You can see below, my wash kit for Paddle Pickup and also the wash kit for my fellow team mate and Plastic Free Ovingdean champion Jessie.
+You can see my wash kit for Paddle Cleanup below and that of my fellow team mate and Plastic Free Ovingdean champion Jessie.
 We chose different options for our wash kits so there is a fine example of the variety out there now.

 A quick list of tips are below, I haven’t listed brands as there are a lot of options out there at the moment and I haven’t tried them all yet:

 - Metal or Metal and bamboo safety razor